Three Types of Poor Housekeeping Hazards Safety Talk

 Three Types of Hazards Resulting From Poor Housekeeping

-1. Slip, trip, and fall hazards- One of the most common types of hazards created by poor housekeeping are slip, trip, and fall hazards.
-When objects, materials, tools, and equipment are not properly stored workers are bound to trip over them.
+1. Slip, trip, and fall hazards- One of the most common types of hazards created by poor housekeeping is slip, trip, and fall hazards.
+When objects, materials, tools, and equipment are not properly stored, workers are bound to trip over them.
 Slippery conditions are created when water, moisture, oils, grease, etc. are left on the floor in work areas.
 Fall hazards are created when employees have to stand on make-shift surfaces to reach items stored at higher levels.
 Falls also occur when changes in elevation are not properly marked or barricaded in work areas.

 2. Strain and sprain hazards- Sprain and strain injuries can result from slip, trip, and fall incidents.
 They also can occur when heavy items are not properly put away.
 When heavy or awkward objects are placed on the floor and need to be picked up by a worker it creates a risk for injury.
 Too often, items have to be moved when there is poor housekeeping in a work area just for the sake of getting them out of the way.
 Because of unnecessary lifting, sprains and strains can occur.